Fondul Proprietatea: Compensation scheme

 The shares issued by Fondul Proprietatea will be transferred, free of charge, to the titleholders of compensation issued on the date of the Fund establishment, to their subsequent holders, or to the persons compensated by the decisions issued after the establishment of the fund.
 The number of the shares transferred will be set by reference to the value of the compensation securities held.

-The shares of Fondul Proprietatea will be freely sold by their titleholders, on regulated markets.
 For this purpose, Fondul Proprietatea will initiate the legal procedure to admit the shares for transaction on the market operated by Bucharest Stock Exchange.
-By the capitalization of the shares - either by their sale, or by receiving annual dividends resulted from the activity developed by Fondul Proprietatea -, the effective compensation will be accomplished for the former owners of the nationalized real estates, which could not be given back in kind.
+By the capitalization of the shares—either by their sale or by receiving annual dividends—resulted from the activity developed by Fondul Proprietatea.
+The effective compensation will be accomplished for the former owners of the nationalized real estates, which could not be given back in kind.